TheLazyGeekGuy/DIY-Waves-Soundgrid-Server/README.md

 | Network          | Intel or Some Realtek - 1 Ethernet Port ``only ``           |
 | Drive            | USB Flash Drive[^warning]                                   |

+**NOT WORKING** :
+- Non Intel CPU based configuration
+- Non Intel or Some Realtek based NIC card

 [^warning]: Dont connect any other drive than the flash drive.
   During firmware update, it could blank your whole drive ...